Frequently Asked Questions (FAQ’s)

 Labiaplasty is a surgical procedure that will reduce and/or reshape the labia minora – the skin that covers the female clitoris and vaginal opening.
 In some instances, women with large labia can experience pain during intercourse, or feel discomfort during everyday activities or when wearing tight-fitting clothing.

-Others may feel unattractive, or wish to enhance their sexual experiences by removing some of the skin that covers the clitoris.
+Others may feel self-conscious, unattractive or wish to enhance their sexual experiences by removing some of the skin that covers the clitoris.
 The purpose of a labiaplasty is to better define the inner labia.
 During this procedure the urethral opening can be redefined, and if necessary improvements to the vagina may be made.
 The problem can be caused by genetics, sexual intercourse or difficulties in childbirth.

 Labia Minora (inner lips) reduction